canonical/ops-reactive-interface/README.md

     interface: my-interface
 ```

-The associate charm might look something like:
+The associated charm might look something like:

 ```python
 from ops.charm import CharmBase